IronCoreLabs/ironcore-alloy/core/python/ironcore-alloy/README.md

 ## License

 `ironcore-alloy` is licensed under the [GNU Affero General Public License](https://github.com/IronCoreLabs/ironoxide/blob/main/LICENSE).
-We also offer commercial licenses - [email](mailto:info@ironcorelabs.com) for more information.
+We also offer commercial licenses - [email](mailto:info@ironcorelabs.com) for more information or check pricing on our [website](https://ironcorelabs.com/).